Onat/DecentralizedApplications/README.md

 **B. New Protocol Layers On Bitcoin Rapidly Developing**

-This development is an incredibly important for protocols that are being developed on top of the Bitcoin protocol.
-With the door to the Bitcoin protocol wide open the imagination is the only limit to the types of services that can be provided.
+This development is incredibly important for protocols that are being developed on top of the Bitcoin protocol.
+With the door to the Bitcoin protocol wide open, imagination is the only limit to the types of services that can be provided.
 These new services benefit from the encryption infrastructure of Bitcoin and the increasingly impossible to attack size of the Bitcoin hashing power / network.

 One of the first such protocol layers to be developed on top of the Bitcoin protocol is the Mastercoin protocol.
 The decentralized application launched shortly before the update to the Bitcoin protocol and when the announcement was made, the developers of the Mastercoin protocol moved to update their protocol in accordance with these new type of provably prune able outputs.